 For example, if you want to incorporate pop art into your home, you may want to add colorful decor/furniture to your home, such as colorful blankets, rugs and throw pillows, or colorful statement furniture pieces.

 It’s hard to decide whether to fit your home into your artistic style or buy artwork that fits your home.
+Perhaps you do both with a full alteration from a professional.

 Reality TV often offers excellent inspiration for your home and art collections.
 Shows like Home Makeover, Tiny Home, Blown Away, and even cooking shows are great resources for finding art styles and aesthetics to use in your home and collections.